klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 ---
 layout: distill
 title: What is the Matrix?
-description: how matrix flows describe 2-D hydrodynamics
+description: hydrodynamics via matrix flows for the love of a movie
 giscus_comments: true
 tags: undergraduate hydrodynamics popular
 date: 2025-03-17 08:00:00+0100